Parasite Killer Found to be an Effective Cancer Treatment

 “We discovered that this specific substance is blocking the signaling pathway in the cancer cells… It is not often that researchers discover a substance that targets specific molecules as precisely as this one,” says University of Bergen Professor Karl-Henning Kalland, the leader of the team responsible for the finding

-Speaking of the considerable advantages associated with repurposing drugs which have already undergone rigorous clinical trials and obtained a regulatory green-light, “the advantage of testing already approved drugs is that we know they work in the human body and have no serious side effects, which means that a future treatment may happen quicker,” Dr. Kalland explains.
+Speaking of the considerable advantages associated with repurposing drugs that have already undergone rigorous clinical trials and obtained a regulatory green light, “the advantage of testing already approved drugs is that we know they work in the human body and have no serious side effects, which means that a future treatment may happen quicker,” Dr. Kalland explains.

 Repurposed drugs are not uncommon.
 The erectile dysfunction treatment, Viagra, was initially intended as a high blood pressure medication.
 The drug, thalidomide, first conceived as a sedative before it was discovered to cause catastrophic birth defects, is now accepted as a treatment for leprosy and multiple myeloma

-By hindering activated beta-catenin, NTZ also shows signs of stimulating central parts of the immune system.
+By hindering activated beta-catenin, NTZ also shows signs of stimulating the central parts of the immune system.
 Immunotherapy, a particularly promising and rapidly developing field of medicine, seeks to enhance and enable patients’ own defenses to recognize and successfully attack cancers and other diseases.
-Such treatments can be particularly beneficial in battling ailments, not the least due to advantages associated with minimized to negligible side effects, and drug resistance being overcome
+Such treatments can be particularly beneficial in battling ailments, not least due to the advantages associated with minimizing negligible side effects and overcoming drug resistance.

 “At the moment, we are working on how to strengthen the body’s immune defense against prostate cancer by using the mechanisms we discovered (pertaining to) NTZ,” Dr. Kalland says.

-Unrelated to the Norwegian team’s work, but too exemplifying other exciting developments in the field of oncological immunotherapy, efforts at Virginia Commonwealth University led by National Foundation for Cancer Research-sponsored scientist, Paul B. Fisher, are underway.
-There, a team is exploring a viral-based immunotherapy for cancer patients who have few other choices of treatment.
-Dr. Fisher is exploring a potentially paradigm-shifting technique whereby a genetically engineered virus seeks out, finds and delivers a gene for an immune system response yielding cancer cell suicide (apoptosis), bypassing non-cancerous and healthy cells.
-Studied indications include prostate, brain and pancreatic cancers, and a primary protein molecule associated with Dr. Fisher’s research has been shown to be safe in a Phase I clinical trial.
+Unrelated to the Norwegian team’s work but exemplifying other exciting developments in oncological immunotherapy, efforts at Virginia Commonwealth University led by National Foundation for Cancer Research-sponsored scientist Paul B. Fisher are underway.
+There, a team is exploring a viral-based immunotherapy for cancer patients with few other treatment options.
+Dr. Fisher is exploring a potentially paradigm-shifting technique in which a genetically engineered virus seeks out, finds, and delivers a gene that triggers an immune response, leading to cancer cell suicide (apoptosis) while bypassing non-cancerous and healthy cells.
+Studied indications include prostate, brain, and pancreatic cancers, and a primary protein molecule associated with Dr. Fisher’s research has been shown to be safe in a Phase I clinical trial.

 References: